 We recognize that breathing clean, smoke-free air is a priority for our community members.
 We are currently working with communities in the San Gabriel, Duarte, and the Greater San Gabriel Valley on smoke-free outdoor areas and clean environmental policies.
 Follow us on Instagram @BreatheEasySGV for updates!

-Stop the Hate Community Art Project is looking for 10 participants aged 14-24 in Los Angeles County to participate in bi-weekly discussion spaces for various topics such as labor, civil rights, and social justice movements and the art created in response during those times.
-Participants will also create their own art pieces which will be…
+Participants aged 16-24 in Los Angeles County to participate in weekly discussion spaces for various topics such as labor, civil rights, and social justice movements and the art created in response during those times.
+Participants will also create their own art pieces which will featured at the AAPI Solidarity Conference: A Youth Empowerment Event, co-hosted…

 Healthy Housing Rosemead